satori-com/satori-rtm-sdk-c/README.md

 ### Manual installation using Source code

-Create a local repository by cloning the satori-sdk-c to your chosen location.
+Create a local repository by cloning the satori-rtm-sdk-c to your chosen location.
 Then,

 #### Step 1: Build framework